dx24680/zzz_wx_ui/README.md

 # zzz_wx_ui

-It is a ui admin program.
+This is a ui admin program.

+Use zzz_wx_ui, you can build admin like the pics below: